Baltimore Plot: Public perception and legacy

 "Passage Through Baltimore".
 President-elect Lincoln depicted ignominiously hiding in a cattle car by Adalbert J. Volck, 1863.

 Whether or not the president-elect was ever in any real danger of being assassinated, Lincoln's actions in reaching Washington, D.C. became a humiliating cause célèbre across the nation.
 Several elements of the initial February 23, 1861 article in The New York Times were especially damning.
 Primarily, the fact that such a negative report came from an ardently Republican newspaper gave it instant credibility, much more than if it had come from another source.
-When The New York Times published Joseph Howard, Jr.'s account of the President-elect disguised in a scotch-cap and long cloak, it was claimed that Lincoln was ridiculed.
+When the Times published Joseph Howard, Jr.'s account of the President-elect disguised in a scotch-cap and long cloak, it was claimed that Lincoln was ridiculed.

 Howard's article was also said to be a direct assault on Lincoln's masculinity.
 The article claimed that Lincoln was reluctant and too frightened to go but was compelled to by Colonel Sumner's indignation and by the insistence and shame of his wife, Mary Todd Lincoln, and several others.
 Newspapers also lampooned Lincoln for slipping through Baltimore in the dead of night.
 For instance, Adalbert J. Volck, a Baltimore dentist and caricaturist, penned a famous satirical etching titled "Passage through Baltimore".
 Other newspapers criticized Lincoln's action.
 For instance, a Vanity Fair cartoon showed Lincoln in a kilt traded for a dress the president had borrowed from his wife.
 The New York Tribune and Baltimore Sun also denounced Lincoln's actions, with the latter saying his presidency was "degraded" by the action.
 Others reported that as a result of the plot, newspapers and the general public worried they had "elected a weak, indecisive commander-in-chief."
 Lincoln also regretted slipping through Baltimore, writing to a friend that he "did not then, nor do I now believe I should have been assassinated had I gone through Baltimore..."